BalamiRR/cydeo-selenium-cucumber/README.md

 This repository contains a collection of sample `cydeo-selenium-cucumber` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber BDD framework with Java as programming language.
-It generate Allure, HTML and Txt reporters as well.
+It generate JSON, HTML and Txt reporters as well.
 It also generate `screen shots` for your tests if you enable it and also generate `error shots` for your failed test cases as well.

 ### Installation (pre-requisites)